farzanyazdanjou/coconut-open-api-js/README.md

 - `virtual()`

-Set a filter which will tell the API to return only virtual locations. _(not publicly available yet)_
+Set a filter which will tell the API to return only virtual locations.

 ##### Example